surfer190/fixes/docs/buddha_dharma/fundamental-simple-buddha-dharma.md

     I undertake the precept to refrain from beautifying and adorning myself with garlands, perfumes, and makeup.
     I undertake the precept to refrain from high and luxurious beds.
     I undertake the precept to refrain from receiving gold and money.

+### 5 Piles (Aggregates)

+* Form - body and objects fed on
+* Feeling - painful feeling of hunger, pleasant feeling after filling the gap
+* Perception - ability to identify the type of hunger, what is food?
+* Fabrication - shaping the experience - finding food, cooking food etc.
+* Consciousness - being aware of these activities

+> Clinging to them makes discontentedness

+### 3 Thirsts

+* Craving for Sensuality
+* Craving for Becoming
+* Craving for not becoming

 ### 10 Fetters